FIWARE/tutorials.Getting-Started/README.md

 ## Option 2) Using Docker Compose

-All services can be initialised from the command-line using the `docker compose` command.
-Please clone the repository and create the necessary images by running the commands as shown:
+All services can be initialised from the command-line using the `docker-compose` command or the newer `docker compose` command (without the hyphen `-` )found in [Compose V2](https://docs.docker.com/compose/cli-command/) Please clone the repository and create the necessary images by running the commands as shown:

 ```console
 git clone https://github.com/FIWARE/tutorials.Getting-Started.git